dniku/free-lunch-saliency/README.md

  *  `NUM_ENV`: how many environments to spawn in parallel.
 We used `16`.
 Use `1` or `2` for testing.
  *  `EVALS_PER_ENV`: how many times to evaluate in each environment.
 We used `512`.
 Use `1` for testing.
+ *  `MAX_EPLEN`: limit episode length to this many steps.
+Default is `108000` which corresponds to 30 minutes at 60 FPS.
+This is the recommended default for all games except Breakout, where models tend to enter a cycle.
+For Breakout, we recommend using `30000`.
+For testing, use `1000`.
  *  `--raw-obs`: save a video called `perception.mkv` with raw observations and an attention overlay.
  *  `--processed-obs`: save a video called `perception.mkv` with preprocessed observations and an attention overlay.